Skip to main content

 chorctl repl switch downtime --user=user1 --from=one --to=two --bucket=test --cron='* * * * *'

-Switch must be created for existing replication and provide the same parameters as for replication creation ( user, from, to, bucket).
-Chorus will attempt to start downtime every minute accoring to cron expression * * * * *.
-If it will be able to process all events during downtime and check that migration was successful, it will complete the switch.
+Chorus will attempt to start downtime every minute in accordance with the syntax of the cron expression * * * * *.
+If Chorus determines that it will be able to process all events during downtime and check that migration was successful, it will complete the switch.

 tip